Walker Russell Jr.: 2013–14 season

 In July 2013, Russell re-joined Leones de Santo Domingo of the Liga Nacional de Baloncesto.

 On September 1, 2013, he signed a one-month contract with Galatasaray of the Turkish Basketball League.
 He left the club following his contract's expiration before playing in a game for them.
 On February 27, 2014, he was reacquired by the Reno Bighorns.

 In May 2014, he signed with Leones de Santo Domingo for the 2014 season, returning to the club for a third stint.

 2014–15 season

 On October 2, 2014, Russell signed with Apollon Limassol of the Cyprus Basketball Division 1.
 After appearing in just one game on November 2, he left Apollon and returned to the United States.
 On December 23, he was acquired by the Westchester Knicks.
 In May, 2015, he returned with Leones de Santo Domingo.

 Coaching career

 On October 11, 2025, Russell joined the Motor City Cruise of the NBA G League as an assistant coach.

 Personal life

 Russell is the son of former NBA player, Walker Russell Sr., who played six seasons in the NBA during the 1980s.
 Both father and son started their NBA career with the Pistons.
-Russell's first son, Aiden Jake, was born on February 25, 2012.
+Russell Jr.'s first son, Aiden Jake, was born on February 25, 2012.